 1,100 - 1,600 meters above sea level

-Using specialty coffee as a means to counter illicit opium production, only 120 kg available in the international market, managed to create specialty naturals in just one year.
+Using specialty coffee as a means to counter illicit opium production, managed to create specialty naturals in just one year, TSU buys the entire harvest of Hopong’s principal villages.

 2017: built a sun dried natural coffee station and sold their very first specialty lot in the international market.